avinashgirish/avinashgirish/README.md

 - 👀 I’m interested in new technologies
 - 🌱 I’m currently learning Web 3.0
 - 💞️ I’m looking to collaborate on Blockchain projects
-- 📫 How to reach me - send me email
+- 📫 How to reach me - avinash100778@gmail.com

 <!---
 avinashgirish/avinashgirish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.